ohlsenjero/gameJS/README.md

 When I started the original game (http://www.j-ohlsen.com/www/game), I didn't really know what I was doing and was learning as I made progress.
-I finally got to understand Object Oriented programming well enough and was making rapid progress, but a few (major) bugs kept pulling me back.
+I finally got to understand Object Oriented programming well enough and was making rapid progress, but a few (major) bugs, from the earlier days, kept pulling me back.
 These had to do with the previous mess I had build upon and they were becoming extremely hard to come around (and to re-do certain parts of the code was tricky, now that it had grown to such an extent).

 The best solution was to start over, planning things right from the start, armed with this newfound knowledge.